 Days of Awe

 also known as 10 Days of Awe

-The Days of Awe occur between Yom Teruah and Yom Kippur.
+The 10 Days of Awe span from Yom Teruah to Yom Kippur.
 The Bible does not command us to observe these days explicitly.
 However, given the significance of Yom Teruah and Yom Kippur, the children of Israel have dedicated these days to prepare for Yom Kippur.
 Observing the 10 Days of Awe has become an important Jewish religious tradition, which was clearly guided by the Holy Spirit, as God’s people continued to seek Him.

 Messiah Yeshua is returning to the earth on Yom Teruah, and God the Father will judge all humanity on Yom Kippur.
 Hence, the Days of Awe will be fulfilled in the Millennial Reign.